Top 10 places to spend Christmas in the UK

 Browse our Whitby cottages

-Browse our Scarborough cottages
+Browse our Bath cottages

-Close up of a Christmas tree and some Christmas Bakewell tart
+Close up of a Christmas tree and some Christmas Bakewell tart.

 Bakewell